derpayatz/yiddish-keys-linux/README.md

 standard Yiddish keyboard for all major OSs to ultimately, it is hoped, include as a vanilla feature.

-This is a modified version of [nevillepark] https://github.com/nevillepark/yiddish-keys-linux)'s version, using Feygl Infeld Glaser's modernized Royal Yiddish keyboard, updated to support all YIVO-standard Yiddish combinations.
+This is a modified version of [nevillepark] https://github.com/nevillepark/yiddish-keys-linux)'s version, inspired by Feygl Infeld Glaser's Yiddish keyboard for Qtext and modified for compactness and to preserve standard punctuation from the US keyboard.

 **Installation**